 In Kanban Methodology, it continuously improves the process and the way to manage the flow of work rather than managing team members and their work.
-The team behaves as a self organised as a whole.
-The team can handles a work with ultimate focus to get higher product quality and good value to the customer.
+The team behaves as self-organized as a whole.
+The team can handles work with ultimate focus to get higher product quality and a good value to the customer.

 The Kanban Methodology depends on various principles, such as: